 101.1 Purpose.
-The purpose of this standard is to establish material specifications, qualification, inspection, and design provisions for 3D printed walls and their connections where the walls are built using 3D automated construction technology (3D-ACT) with proprietary or non-proprietary 3D printing materials, that are in compliance with the intent of the model building codes.
+The purpose of this standard is to establish design provisions for 3D printed walls and their connections where the walls are built using 3D automated construction technology (3D-ACT) with proprietary or non-proprietary 3D printing materials, that are in compliance with the intent of the model building codes.